cjdbarlow/bedside-notebook/anaesthesia/anzca/pacu.md

 	* Emergency lighting
 	* Facilities for mounting equipment
 	* Facilities for charting/accessing electronic records
+* A clock
+* Emergency power supply
+* Access for portable x-ray

 ##Equipment Requirements
 Within all PACU there must be: